michael2012z/BitBible/markdown/KJV/files/Job.md

 17. My transgression is sealed up in a bag, and thou sewest up mine iniquity.

-18. And surely the mountain falling cometh to nought, and the rock is removed out of his place.cometh…: Heb. fadeth
+18. And surely the mountain falling cometh to nought, and the rock is removed out of his place.

-19. The waters wear the stones: thou washest away the things which grow out of the dust of the earth; and thou destroyest the hope of man.washest…: Heb. overflowest
+19. The waters wear the stones: thou washest away the things which grow out of the dust of the earth; and thou destroyest the hope of man.

 20. Thou prevailest for ever against him, and he passeth: thou changest his countenance, and sendest him away.